flutter/website/flutter-for-ios.md

 `UINavigationController` that manages the stack of view controllers to display.

-Flutter has a relatively similar implementation, using a `Navigator` and `Routes`.
+Flutter has a similar implementation, using a `Navigator` and `Routes`.
 A `Route` is an abstraction for a “screen” or “page” of an app, and a `Navigator` is a [widget](technical-overview/#everythings-a-widget) that manages routes.
 A route roughly maps to a